keepthrifty/keepthrifty.github.io/_posts/2018/2018-10-09-will-i-ever-be-able-to-retire.md

   </div>
 </div>

-### How Much Do I Need Saved to Retire?
+### How Much Do I Need to Save to Retire?

-For the sake of simplicity, we'll use [the 4% rule](https://www.madfientist.com/safe-withdrawal-rate/) to estimate how much money you need to retire.
+For the sake of simplicity, we'll use [the 4% rule](https://www.madfientist.com/safe-withdrawal-rate/){: target="_blank"} to estimate how much money you need to retire.
 With this rule, you need to save up 25 times your annual expenses in order to retire.

 Based on the annual expenses you entered earlier, here's what you'd need saved up to retire today: